BlackAndWhiteCarnage/MyPortfolio/README.md

 - Some things look like 3D (idk how to call it, you shoud see it)
 - Projects slider
-- Sending email
+- Sending email with `emailjs`
-- Form validation with react-hook-form
+- Form validation with `react-hook-form`
 - Custom cursor
 - Stories
 - A bit of humor 😅